JoanaBLate/tibia-sprite-extractor/README.md

 # Tibia Sprite Extractor

-Simple tool (one file only - JavaScript) for sprite ripping of the game Tibia.
+Simple tool (one short JavaScript only) for sprite ripping of the game Tibia.

 Run it with: deno run --allow-read --allow-write tibia-extractor.js

-Expects that the **subfolder sprites** exists.
+The subfolder **sprites/** must exist.

+You can install Deno here: https://deno.com/runtime

 Adjust the variables *sprFile* and *outDir* if needed.